ajeetraina/dhi-sample-demos/rust/guides/rust.md

 ### Build and run a Rust application

 The recommended way to use this image is to use a multi-stage Dockerfile with the `dev` variant as the build environment and the `runtime` variant as the runtime environment.
-Before writing Dockerfile, let's create a project files:
+Before writing the Dockerfile, let's create the project files:

 #### Step 1: Create Cargo.toml